MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

 1. Press **F11** to execute the line of code.

-1. Hover over the result variable and you see it stores a value of `Infinity`.
+1. Hover over the `result` variable and you see it stores a value of `Infinity`.

    In C#, this is the result when you divide by zero.

 1. Press **F5** (**Debug** > **Continue Debugging**).

-   The infinity symbol shows up in the console as the result of the math operation.
+   The Infinity symbol shows up in the console as the result of the math operation.

+1. Close the app properly by using the 'n' command.

 ## Next steps